 They offer you the opportunity to tell visual stories about your brand, personalise your messaging and truly embody your brand essence in all communications.
 Give your brand some life with the human element in social media and make it more than just another faceless corporate.

-5. Use digital to do more than share insights – start a conversation.
+5. Use digital marketing to start a conversation.

 Most still want an authentic interaction with real people so it is important for marketers to still be able to read their audience and respond to cues intelligently.
 Even clever AI and chatbots cannot accurately converse with customers in the way they desire yet, so it is still up to the human element to really connect with customers on a personal level.